CRCF Pilot and Feasibility Program

 - Future awards must be spent within 6 months of issuance

 The goal of the Pilot and Feasibility Program (PFP) is to strengthen the long-term sustainability of Campus Research Core Facilities (CRCF) by encouraging new utilization by UC Davis researchers or the trial of new technologies or approaches by UC Davis researchers through provision of pilot or feasibility awards.

-The RCFP, RCAC and CRCFs will work jointly to identify funding recipients.
-Awards will be issued quarterly and must be spent within 6 months of the award date.
-Preference will be given to pilot projects and feasibility studies that will generate long-term use, preliminary data for a new extramural grant or manuscript submissions.
+The RCFP, RCAC and CRCFs work jointly to identify funding recipients.
+Awards are issued quarterly and must be spent within 6 months of the award date.
+Preference is given to pilot projects and feasibility studies that will generate long-term use, preliminary data for a new extramural grant or manuscript submissions.